La-Sian/100-Days-Of-Code-/README.md

 DAY 39

 Today I spent about an hour of my morning on codewars to help improve my computational thinking.
 Listened to a guest speaker about working in teams and finally continued working on react testing library.

+DAY 40

+Today, was another Hackathon, where I attempted in a group to make an app in react.
+We managed to create and achieve our mpv but did not manage to have the time to add in all the CSS features we would have liked.
+It was a quote generating app.

+DAY 41

+I looked over useState to refresh what I had learnt as I hadnt looked over it within the last week.
+I jumped on a zoom call with other bootcampers to revise this further.

+DAY 42

+Today I joined another study session with some of my fellow bootcampers and we looked over the topics, useEffect and useReducer hooks.
+I also carried on with the React testing workshop to help familiarise myself with testing.

+DAY 43

+Today I started working on a project, that is based on making an frontended app that resolves some of the issues bootcampers face.
+We were able to find a problem and think of a solution and visualise a mvp model.